 RCEA is striving to provide 100% clean and renewable power by 2025, and get as much of that power as possible from local sources by 2030.
-We are looking for community input on how to get there.
+We sought and received valuable community input on how to get there.

 In addition to planning to meet RCEA’s own clean energy goals, we are required by the California Public Utilities Commission to produce an integrated resource plan that looks ten years into the future.
 This plan is updated every two years, with RCEA setting power procurement goals that do our part to ensure the statewide grid is reliable and that Californians are ensured clean and affordable electricity.

-During 2023 we are engaging the community in a process we call Humboldt’s Electric Future.
-We will soon publish a report explaining how we get our electricity today, what goals our Board of Directors has set, and what we need to do to comply with state regulations on power procurement.
-Within this framework, there is still ample opportunity for community members to have their voices heard on important decisions such as:
+During 2023 we engaged the community in a process we call Humboldt’s Electric Future.
+Here is the final report explaining how we get our electricity today, what goals our Board of Directors has set, and what we need to do to comply with state regulations on power procurement.
+Within this framework, community members had their voices heard on important decisions such as: